Why Digital Transformations Fail I - The Incumbent & Disruptor Dilemma

 One specific problem that is rarely discussed is what I termed as the incumbent & disruptor dilemma in digital transformations.
 The best way to characterize is the following:

-There is an incumbent with a declining business that is generating significant revenues (typically more than 30%) or profits (about 10% EBITA) and have either refuse to invest in digital technologies or suffer significant technical and management debt at the same time.
-The CEO brings in a disruptor in the form of the chief digital or transformation officer in the view to fix the declining business by turning it omni-channel with the use of digital technologies.
-The incumbent, out of fear to the disruptor eating his lunch, will set to find ways to stop the disruptor from succeeding by blocking resources or stonewalling the changes that need to be made for the business.
-As a result, the overall business suffer a loss of revenue with the disruptor leaving the company and the incumbent staying with the revenues declining further till the point of no return.
+There is an incumbent with a declining business that is generating significant revenues (typically more than 30%) or profits (about 10% EBITA) and has either refused to invest in digital technologies or suffer significant technical and management debt at the same time.
+The CEO brings in a disruptor in the form of the chief digital or transformation officer in the view to fix the declining business by turning it omnichannel with the use of digital technologies.
+The incumbent, out of fear of the disruptor eating his lunch, will set to find ways to stop the disruptor from succeeding by blocking resources or stonewalling the changes that need to be made for the business.
+As a result, the overall business suffers a loss of revenue with the disruptor leaving the company and the incumbent staying with the revenues declining further till the point of no return.
 The CEO and board have no choice but to explain the failure of the digital transformation and let the company die or get acquired.

 Very few incumbents in different businesses will want their disruptors to succeed.
-I have seen one or two incumbent business unit owners, but these people are the ones I truly respect because they see the success of the organization more important than themselves.
+I have seen one or two incumbent business unit owners, but these people are the ones I truly respect because they see the success of the organization as more important than themselves.
 I often go in that spirit but I have yet to see many incumbents really want to do the right thing.
-For myself to survive, I have decided that my role as the disruptor is just a tour of duty, given where I want to head (which is really not to work in the same organization for a very long time).
+To survive, I have decided that my role as the disruptor is just a tour of duty, given where I want to head (which is really not to work in the same organization for a very long time).
 My perspective is that I will hand the reins back to the incumbent when I am done with the digital transformation (despite the hostility).

 That begs the question.
 Are there any potential solutions that can resolve this incumbent and disruptor dilemma?
 Here are a few solutions which I propose (based on my private discussions with various executives).

-- Hide the disruptor somewhere and let it run like an independent company against the incumbent: It’s an interesting approach but very few companies has managed to do that because the first instinct from the board and executive leadership is to reintegrate the company into the current one.
-The approach is simple: hide the company from the incumbent and let it run like an independent startup till the point that it can challenge the incumbent.
+- Hide the disruptor somewhere and let it run like an independent company against the incumbent: It’s an interesting approach but very few companies have managed to do that because the first instinct from the board and executive leadership is to reintegrate the company into the current one.
+The approach is simple: hide the company from the incumbent and let it run like an independent startup till the point it can challenge the incumbent.
 This obviously set up alarm bells for the incumbent and they will refuse to work with the independent disruptor sitting elsewhere.
 So, is there an example out there?
-Well, in the early days of Alibaba Group, Jack Ma took a team of engineers and create Taobao, which is a eBay like marketplace.
+Well, in the early days of Alibaba Group, Jack Ma took a team of engineers and create Taobao, which is an eBay-like marketplace.
 They did not let the rest of their team know that it’s part of Alibaba till everyone in the company highlighted it as a threat against their other competitor, eBay China.
 Tencent’s Wechat is the other prominent example that shift the paradigm of the company from desktop to mobile messaging and killed their golden goose, QQ desktop messenger.
 It’s surprising that you have not seen similar examples from US companies.
-Why do you think that the General Motors and Fords out there have not created a Tesla competitor?
+Why do you think that the General Motors and Ford out there have not created a Tesla competitor?

 The incumbent & disruptor dilemma is a difficult subject which I suspect many companies have but are afraid to talk about it in a meaningful and thoughtful manner.
 I have yet to see upfront conversations on this topic across boards and executive leadership teams.
 However, most traditional companies are in the midst of their digital transformations and the threat of external competition might not be imperative to them.